Seniors Legal Rights

 There are also safeguards in the law to ensure that funds are available for the long-term upkeep of cemeteries and mausoleums.
 Cemetery owners must place in trust 20 percent of funds received from the sale of cemetery lots and 10 percent of funds from the sale of mausoleum space.
 These “permanent care and improvement” trust accounts are to ensure the future care and maintenance of cemetery grounds and buildings.

 To help safeguard prepayments for funeral goods and services, state law also requires funeral directors and cemetery operators to give you the name of the financial institution where your money is in trust and the account number of that trust.
 The law requires annual reporting and record keeping for both “pre-need” and the “permanent care and improvement” trust funds:

-- Licensed funeral directors must file an annual report disclosing the status of the pre-need trust fund with the State Commissioner of Health;
+- Licensed funeral directors must file an annual report disclosing the status of the pre-need trust fund with the Minnesota Commissioner of Health;

 - Cemetery operators must file an annual report disclosing the status of the permanent care and improvement trust fund with their county auditor; and